indiexpo/UnityPlugin/README.md

 # UnityPlugin
-It is a plugin for Unity to add the indiexpo Score System to your WebGL games.
+It is a plugin for Unity to add the indiexpo Score System to your WebGL games (v.
+1.0.0.1).

 With this plugin you'll be able to send user's score to the Indiexpo's server, it work only for WebGl builds.